mahrud/mahrud.github.io/index.md

 Things I've recently thought about:

-- Green's $N_p$ conditions for subvarieties of toric varieties
+- Weighted Green's $N_p$ conditions for subvarieties of weighted toric stacks
 - Projectivized toric vector bundles and complexity one $T$-varieties
-- GIT fan and truncations of modules over Cox rings
+- GIT fan and truncations of modules in the Cox category
 - $F$-thickness of del Pezzo surfaces and other Mori dream spaces
-- Fourier--Mukai transforms and exceptional collections in derived categories
+- Fourier--Mukai transforms and exceptional collections for toric varieties
-- Beilinson monads and homological mirror symmetry
+- BT-monads in the Cox category and homological mirror symmetry
 - Horrocks splitting criterion and virtual resolutions
 - $K$-equivalence and $D$-equivalence
 {: style="font-size: 95%"}